neutralboy/poorna-11ty/post/the-arc-of-healthcare.md

 For example, most diabetics do not know that blood sugar is a function of what they consume and that it has hourly fluctuations based on physician activity.
 Doctors fail to convey this model to the patients.
 This means that patients do not understand the necessity of dietary or physical interventions and depend drugs to perform bulk of the work.

+## What is happening right now ?
+Over the past century healthcare awareness has increased due to overall increase in education and public policy shift.
+People can now manage their own health without extensive governmental involvement due it.
+This has led to decrease in infectious diseases and related death over the century.
+We have a long way to go with eradicating Malaria and Tuberculosis but now we atleast understand their etiologies in detail.
+Chronic Non Communicable diseases are now the leading cause of mortality and healthcare spend all over the globe.